Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Rotate the pot every so often to ensure that the plant receives light on all sides for even growth as well as prevent legginess.

 Peperomia orba Plant thrives in a humidity of 60-75%.
 Too low humidity will result in brown leaf tips and edges.
-To elevate humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom or in a closed terrarium.
+To elevate humidity, set the pot on a wet pebble tray, group the plants together or grow the plant in a well-lit bathroom, laundry area and other moist areas.
+Maintain good air circulation to minimize fungal diseases infestations.

 On account of its compact size and affinity for a warm, humid environment, Peperomia Teardrop Plant is one of the best plants for a closed terrarium as these conditions can be maintained inside a terrarium.